adewaleftk/PayMe-frontend/README.md

 ## Features

-List the key features or functionalities of your project.

 - **Account Balance:** View your account balance in real-time.
 - **Deposits:** Easily make deposits into your account.
 - **Withdrawals:** Withdraw cash when you need it.